Ascend/pytorch/docs/en/PyTorch Online Inference Guide/PyTorch Online Inference Guide.md

 5. Set the environment variable.

-    The build environment after GCC upgrade is required for training.
-Therefore, you need to configure the following environment variable in the training script:
+    Training must be performed in the compilation environment with GCC upgraded.
+Therefore, configure the following environment variable in the training script:

     ```
     export LD_LIBRARY_PATH=${install_path}/lib64:${LD_LIBRARY_PATH}